Home

 Grace Period

-A prescribed period, usually 30 or 31 days from the premium due date, during which an insurance contract is in force and the premium may be paid.
+A grace period for life insurance is a prescribed period, usually 30 or 31 days from the premium due date, during which an insurance contract is in force and the premium may be paid.

 Group Life Insurance